Code-Institute-Submissions/akramalex-Portfolio1/README.md

   * Navigation

-      - Featured at the top of the page , the navigttion shows the clube name in the left corner :CODING CLUBE that links to the top of the page.
+     - Featured at the top of the page, the navigation shows the club name in the left corner: "CODING CLUB," which links to the top of the page.

-      - The other navigation links are to the right About us , Sign up and Contact us which link to differen sections of the same page.
+     - The other navigation links to the right include "About Us," "Sign Up," and "Contact Us," which link to different sections of the same page.

-     -  The Navigation is in a front that looks like code , and a color that contrasts with the background.
+     - The navigation clearly tells the user the name of the club and the website, making the different sections of information easy to find.

-     -  the navigation clearly tells the user the name of the club and the website and makes the diffrenet section of information easy to find .
+    - The navigation clearly tells the user the name of the club and the website, making the different sections of information easy to find.

+   - Tested all the navigation menu by clicking on all the navigation elements and scrolling to the correct section.

   ![](assets/images/sc1-2.jpg )